« Blog

 By Marni L. Jacob, Ph.D., ABPP

 OCD is a debilitating illness that affects approximately 2-3% of the population[1], and it is associated with significant disability.
 It is characterized by intrusive, unwanted, and distressing thoughts, impulses, and/or images, which are typically accompanied by repetitive behaviors and/or mental acts aimed at reducing distress.
-Whereas lay perceptions of OCD often regard it as a disorder marked by a preoccupation with germs, handwashing, or excessive organization, there are numerous other presentations of OCD that are not as widely-known.
+Whereas lay perceptions of OCD often regard it as a disorder marked by a preoccupation with germs, handwashing, or excessive organization, numerous other presentations of OCD are not as widely known.
 This unfortunately results in frequent misdiagnosis and delayed access to evidence-based treatment.
-The International OCD Foundation estimates that it takes approximately 10-17 years[2] for someone with OCD to receive proper treatment.
-The goal of this discussion is to increase general awareness of lesser-known OCD symptoms, in effort to facilitate accurate diagnosis and treatment, and therefore improve the quality of life of those affected by OCD.
+The IOCDF estimates that it takes approximately 10-17 years[2] for someone with OCD to receive proper treatment.
+The goal of this discussion is to increase general awareness of lesser-known OCD symptoms, to facilitate accurate diagnosis and treatment, and therefore improve the quality of life of those affected by OCD.

 Taboo Obsessions